Research

 End-to-End Quality Assurance Process for MOOCs

-The Online Education Development Office (OEDO) manages the online courses offered by Tokyo Institute of Technology as massive open online courses (MOOCs) through the brand TokyoTechX and small private online courses (SPOCs) on the edX platform.
+The Online Education Development Office (OEDO) manages the online courses offered by the Tokyo Institute of Technology as massive open online courses (MOOCs) through the brand TokyoTechX and small private online courses (SPOCs) on the edX platform.
 To facilitate quality assurance and monitoring, OEDO developed web crawlers to download course contents and discussion board posts.
-OEDO envisions the end-to-end MOOC quality assurance to be conducted before, during, and after course release through various learning analytics approaches, including the use of natural language processing.
+OEDO envisions the end-to-end MOOC quality assurance to be conducted before, during, and after course release through various learning analytics approaches, including natural language processing.

 Undergraduate Transdisciplinary Engineering International Program Evaluation